How to Plan a Trade Show Exhibit

 • Logos

--Set up the design presentations for success
+Set up the design presentations for success

 • Make sure all of the decision makers from your company attend the presentation.
 This helps avoid having to pass along information (which risks misinterpretation) and could save time.

-Selecting a Trade Show Exhibit Fabricator
+Selecting a Trade Show Exhibit Partner

 Completed trade show exhibit